Overview

 - Restrictions: Dogs are not permitted on the off-road sections as the trail crosses working farmland.

-- Safety: Recent monitoring has identified a risk of falling rocks on the sheer face surrounding the caves; walkers should heed warning signs and avoid standing directly beneath overhangs.
+- Safety: Recent monitoring has identified a risk of falling rocks on the sheer face surrounding the caves.
+Walkers should heed warning signs and avoid standing directly beneath overhangs.

-- Facilities: No permanent facilities exist on the hill; visitors should bring water, sturdy footwear and a torch for interior cave viewing.
+- Facilities: No permanent facilities exist on the hill.
+Visitors should bring water, sturdy footwear, and a torch for interior cave viewing.

 Getting There

-Keash lies about 12 km north‑west of Ballymote and 20 km south‑west of Sligo town.
+Keash lies about 12 km north-west of Ballymote and 20 km south-west of Sligo town.
 The most convenient route is via the R295, turning left onto the local road signposted for Keash Hall.
 Public transport is limited; the nearest Bus Éireann stop is in Ballymote, from where a local taxi can complete the short drive.
-For those driving, the car‑park at Keash Hall provides free roadside parking.
+For those driving, the car-park at Keash Hall provides free roadside parking.
+Arriving early in the day helps avoid the midday sun on the exposed limestone slopes, and checking the weather forecast is essential given the coastal winds that sweep across the hilltop.

 Nearby Attractions